XeroAI/leakage-safe-iot-anomaly-detection/README.md

 **This paper is submitted to *Internet of Things* — Elsevier.**

 The contribution is a leakage-safe event-level evaluation protocol and an efficiency–accuracy comparison of compact CNN / CNN–Transformer detectors on MSL and SMD.
-It is **not** a state-of-the-art F1 claim and **not** a deployment recommendation.
+It is **not** a state-ofthe-art F1 claim and **not** a deployment recommendation.

 ---

 ## 1. Paper

 - **Title:** Leakage-Safe Event-Level Evaluation of Compact Detectors for Multivariate IoT Anomaly Detection
-- **Venue:** *Internet of Things* — Elsevier (submitted)
+- **Venue:** *Array* — Elsevier (submitted)
 - **Authors:** Adil Afzal (corresponding author), Saleh Alghamdi, Sultan Alahmari, Sultan Almutairi, Muhammad Rizwan, Ovidiu Bagdasar, Natalia Kryvinska

 ## 2. What this repository includes